-Intimacy Coordinators and Directors of Color will support and promote decolonized intimacy education and inclusive hiring practices in the entertainment industry.
+Intimacy Coordinators of Color will support and promote decolonized intimacy education and inclusive hiring practices in the entertainment industry.

 Intimacy Choreography is the craft of designing moments of staged intimacy or sexual violence with respect, specificity, and professionalism.
 Intimacy choreographers respect the boundaries, integrity, and needs of the actors involved, so that the best work can happen enthusiastically.